korintic/UnityEditorScripts/README.md

 - [x] Make a version that captures screenshots with a hotkey based on the preferences set
 - [x] Add option to capture from SceneView
 - [ ] Add check if images are being saved inside the project

+### Process Icons
+Editor for processing icons with Photoshop.

 ### ToggleSelection
 For toggling object selection between none and all.